Africa Advanced Wound Care Market size was valued at USD 275.1 million in 2017 and is expected to witness 5.7% CAGR from 2018 to 2024.

 Some of the prominent industry players operational in Africa advanced wound care market include 3M Inc. Acelity L.P.
 Inc, B. Braun Melsungen Medical AG, Beiersdorf Global, BSN Medical, ConvaTec Group, Coloplast, Hartmann, Mölnlycke and Smith & Nephew PLC.
 These key industry players implement several strategic initiatives such as mergers, acquisition and new product launch to maintain their market position.
 For instance, in August 2018, Smith & Nephew launched its new PICO 7 Single Use Negative Pressure Wound Therapy System, with an aim to diversify its wound care management product portfolio.

 Existence of wound care industry can be traced back to 2200 BC.
 Ancient methods of wound healing involved the usage of clay tablets.
 It is believed that Egyptians were the first to use adhesive bandages.
 Later in 19th century, antiseptic wound dressings were made available that facilitated the healing process.
 These wound dressings helped to control microbial infections.
 In 20th century, after several advances, wound healing process was transformed that involved the usage of wound therapy devices.
 Currently, there are over 5,000 wound care products that have revolutionized the way of treating wounds.
-Africa advanced wound care industry is in developing stage and will experience numerous growth opportunities.
+Africa advanced wound care market is in developing stage and will experience numerous growth opportunities.
 Key industry players willing to enhance their sales should consider African region as the major market as this region has the highest incidences of burn cases and accidents.